THIS PAGE IS STILL UNDER CONSTRUCTION

 In the Cool Cool Cool of the Evening

 A shout-out to mom's time at Capitol Records.
-But this version of this song is special in that Capitol Records founder, and legendary songwriter Johnny Mercer, composed two extra line of luyrics especially for my mom, and I have included those in my arrangement!
+But this version of this song is special in that Capitol Records founder, and legendary songwriter Johnny Mercer, wrote some extra lines of lyrics especially for my mom, and I have included those in my recording!

 Pick Yourself Up